lilihou/SMDesigner_0.1/README_INSTALL.md

 System requirements

     Operating system:
-      SMDesigner is written in Python, but it requires the external software R2R, which is written in C and Perl.
-Therefore, this program needs to be run on UNIX, Linux, or MacOS systems.
+      SMDesigner is a Python-based program that requires the external software R2R, written in C and Perl.
+As a result, it must be run on UNIX, Linux, or macOS systems, or in a compatible environment such as Cygwin or WSL on Windows.

     Compiler:
       Since the R2R source code is written in C and Perl, you will need the GNU C compiler (gcc) and the C++ compiler (g++).
 Ensure your PATH environmental variable includes a directory with a Perl executable.